 Anyway, this well-seasoned pork chop with is easy to prepare.
 So, plan to have dinner on the table in less than 15 minutes.
 Serve with side dishes of vegetables and mashed potato or raisin rice for a comforting and well-rounded western meal, or to prepare it for your outdoor barbeque party.
-Another good way to enjoy this juicy delicious chop is simply have it with steamed rice, just like what my hubby had in his lunch box which I’ve prepared for him.
+Another good way to enjoy this juicy delicious chop is simply have it with steamed rice, for a lunch box.

 This juicy ‘fusion-flavoured’ pork chop is good to serve as express meal, for lunch box or improvise it into an elegant western dinner meal.